 - Nutfree: use sunflower butter or almond butter instead of peanut butter for Peanut-free

-- Glutenfree: Use Glutenfree noodles, use tamari instead of soy sauce. ensure that Gochujang is gluten-free
+- Glutenfree: Use Glutenfree or rice noodles, use tamari instead of soy sauce. ensure that Gochujang is gluten-free

 - Soy-free: Use chickpea tofu instead of tofu, coconut aminos for the soy sauce.
 Gochujang often has soy, so use 2 teaspoons each of gochugaru pepper flakes, chickpea miso, coconut aminos and.
 1 teaspoon maple syrup to make your own Gochujang.